lishenghui/blades/README.rst

       </a>
     </p>

+**Blades** is designed to simulate federated learning attacks and defense with high performance and fast evaluation of existing strategies and new techniques.
+Key features of **Blades** include:

+   * **Specificity:** Different from existing federated learning simulators, **Blades** is specifically designed to simulate attacks and defenses.
+Thus we provide built-in implementations of representative attack strategies as well as robust aggregation schemes, so that users can efficiently validate their approaches and compare with existing solutions.

+   * **Scalability:** **Blades** is scalable in terms of both clients and computing resources.
+In resource-constrained systems, it allows each trainer/actor to deal with multiple clients' requests sequentially, thus the scale of experiments is not limited by the number of trainers/actors.
+Based on Ray, **Blades** is deployable either on a single machine or a computing cluster.

+   * **Extensibility:** **Blades** is highly compatible with Pytorch, allowing any combination of model, dataset and optimizer.
+It supports diverse federated learning  configurations, including standardized implementations such as **fedsgd** and **fedavg**, with Pytorch being the framework of choice for implementing the models. **Blades** allows the end users to incorporate new types of attacks, defenses, and optimization algorithms in a straightforward fashion.

 NOTE: More features are under development and the APIs are subject to change.
 If you are interested in this project, don't hesitate to contact me or make a PR directly.